 20 2 VATTEL, supra note 3, at 35 ("[B]ut this is a case very rarely known among nations.
 There are few defensive wars without at least some apparent reason for warranting their justice and necessity").

-21 2 VATTEL, supra note 3, at 11 ("Let us then say in general, that the foundation or cause of every just war is injury, either already done or threatned" [sic]).
-See also PUFENDORF, NATURE, supra note 3, at 834:
+Id. at 11 ("Let us then say in general, that the foundation or cause of every just war is injury, either already done or threatned" [sic]).
+See also Pufendorf, Nature, supra note 3, at 834: